react-native-maps/react-native-maps/docs/installation.md

 ### Option 1: CocoaPods - Same as the included AirMapsExplorer example

-1. Setup your `Podfile` like the included [example/ios/Podfile](../example/ios/Podfile), replace all references to `AirMapExplorer` with your project name, and then run `pod install`.
+1. Setup your `Podfile` like the included [example/ios/Podfile](../example/ios/Podfile), replace all references to `AirMapsExplorer` with your project name, and then run `pod install`.
    (If you do not need `GoogleMaps` support for iOS, then you can probably completely skip this step.)
 1. Open your project in Xcode workspace
 1. If you need `GoogleMaps` support also